sourcegraph/sourcegraph-public-snapshot/doc/extensions/language_servers/adapting_existing_language_servers.md

-# Adapting a language server for use with Sourcegraph'
+# Adapting a language server for use with Sourcegraph

 Servers that speak the Language Server Protocol (LSP) can provide [code intelligence](index.md) everywhere that you view code (on Sourcegraph, on GitHub and other code hosts) by creating a [Sourcegraph extension](https://github.com/sourcegraph/sourcegraph-extension-api).